 Sandboxing of browser tabs and plugins is a security feature introduced in Google Chrome 10.
 It considers each tab as different processes, so in case if there is a security issue in one tab.
 It won’t affect the other tabs.
 Google Chrome 10 comes with inbuilt Flash and PDF support.
 These two plugins are also sandboxed and linked to Google update service to make sure the plugins are updated and secure.

 Google provides a full standalone Chrome 10 installer for Mac OS and Linux users.
 However, Windows users have to download an online installer and then download full setup files.
-If are a windows user and need the full Chrome 10 installer., here it is.
+If are a windows user and need the full Chrome 10 installer, get the 64-bit ( here)or 32-bit (here) installers.